-- GE Reports – great daily, detailed stories and reports on issues like the Top Five Technology Challenges Tackled by GE in 2011 and The Unsung Hero of the Maternity Ward Helps Deliver Baby No. 35 Million
+- GE Reports – great daily, detailed stories and reports like the Top Five Technology Challenges Tackled by GE in 2011 and The Unsung Hero of the Maternity Ward Helps Deliver Baby No. 35 Million

-- Healthymagination – this blog is dedicated to showing how GE is helping people live longer and healthier lives, for example, by providing top-notch cancer treatment and AIDS/HIV cures.
+- Healthymagination – this blog is dedicated to showing how GE is helping people live longer and healthier lives, by providing, for example, top-notch cancer treatment and AIDS/HIV cures.

 What can you learn from these examples?
 Here are a few ideas:

-- Create cornerstone content – each blog that GE runs is dedicated to one clear topic, whether it’s health, energy or transportation.
+- Create cornerstone content – each blog GE runs is dedicated to one clear topic, whether it’s health, energy or transportation.

 - Encourage greater engagement – because each niche blog is tightly-focused, the readers are much more engaged and interested in the community of like-minded folks, asking questions, leaving comments and playing nice.

-Lesson #4: Business blogging shouldn’t sell, it should market
+Lesson #4: Business blogging shouldn’t sell.
+It should market.

 Outside of Apple and Nike, few companies have the sort of brand awareness and customer loyalty that Coca-Cola does.
 And how do they reward that kind of loyalty?

-At first glance this doesn’t seem like a corporate blog at all.
+At first glance, this doesn’t seem like a corporate blog at all.
 It’s more like walking into a shop and seeing products from another time.
-But in truth this blog is all about one thing… marketing.
+But in truth, this blog is all about one thing: marketing.

-What can you do with your blog to adopt some of Coca-cola’s strategies?
+What can you do with your blog to adopt some of Coca-Cola’s strategies?
 Here are some questions to ask yourself:

 - Outside of your cornerstone content, what do your readers find interesting?
 What do they care about?